-How to prevent HomePod from accessing Contacts, Messages, Reminders & Notes
+How to stop HomePod from accessing personal content

-Learn how to turn off personal requests on your HomePod if you do not want it to access and speak information related to your Contacts, Messages, and similar other sensitive services.
+Learn how to turn off personal requests on your HomePod if you don’t want it to access and speak information related to your Contacts, Messages, Notes, Reminders, Calendar, and other installed apps that work with Siri.

 HomePod with purple light on its touch pad